MinnPost/legislature-tracker/README.md

     "Link text title|http://www.example.com/123", "Another link text title|http://www.example.com/154"

+### Changing the look

+All styling is provided with CSS.
+The CSS with the application is a bit specific, so be sure to know how [CSS specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) works.
+If you must, you can override the output as well.

-### Overriding templates
+#### Overriding templates

-You can override the HTML templates that are used in the application and thus change any of the wording or outputs.
-Templates are using the [Backbone](http://backbonejs.org/) template system.
-You can see the current templates in the `js/app/templates/` directory.
-The compiled templates are stored in the `LT.templates` object.
-You can override them with something like the following:
+You can override the HTML templates that are used in the application and change wording as well as any HTML output.
+Templates are using [Ractive](http://www.ractivejs.org/).
+You can see the current templates in the `js/templates/` directory.
+The templates are managed in the `LT.LT.templates` object.
+It is suggested to copy the template and then make alterations from there.
+For instance:

-    LT.templates = LT.templates || {};
-    LT.templates['js/app/templates/template-header.html'] = _.template($('#new-template').html());
+    LT.templates['template-ebill'] = 'Your template content here';

 ## How does your legislature work?